Our Approach

 Our model is simple:

-2. We procure DMPA-SC (”Sayana Press”) and transport it to the most deprived areas.
+2. We procure DMPA-SC (”Sayana Press”), a self-injectable contraceptive, and transport it to the most underresourced areas.

-3. The Lafiya Sisters distribute contraceptives and provide family planning counselling to women who need it the most.
+4. The Lafiya Sisters provide family planning counselling and free contraception to those women.

 • Trust-Building

-Lafiya Sisters live in the rural and hard-to-reach communities and they are in the best position to reach our target audience.
+Thanks to their unique position at the nexus of healthcare and local communities, they are in the best position to reach our target audience.

 • Cost-Effective